fillipe-gsm/python-tsp/README.rst

                Annealing metaheuristic.
 It may be slower, but it has better chances of avoiding getting trapped in local minima.

+             - ``heuristics.solve_tsp_variable_neighborhood_search``: Uses
+               the Variable Neighborhood Search metaheuristic.
+With no maximum processing time restriction it is slower than the previous heuristics, but has a much better chance of not getting stuck in a local minima.

 For developers
 ==============